Education

 Research Interests

-I study Modern East Central Europe with emphasis on interwar Poland and Czechoslovakia.
-Topically, I am interested in urban history, nationalism studies, border studies, and peace and conflict studies.
-My dissertation is a transnational urban history of the divided city of Cieszyn/Český Těšín in the interwar period.
-It examines how small-town leaders changed, or did not change, their long-established practices and urban environment in response to the borders established following the First World War.
-In doing so, it explores tensions between the newly established national centers and municipal administrators on the periphery and sheds light on the complexities of local and national identity.
+I study Modern Europe with emphasis on interwar Poland and Czechoslovakia.
+Topically, I’m interested in urban history, nationalism studies, borderland studies, and peace and conflict studies.
+My dissertation, “Torn Men in a Torn Town: Municipal Administrators in Cieszyn and Český Těšín, 1918-38,” is a transnational urban history of the divided city of Teschen in the interwar period.
+It examines how small-town leaders changed, or did not change, their long-established practices in response to the borders established following the First World War.
+In doing so, it explores tensions between the newly established national centers and municipal administrators on the periphery and illuminates the crucial role of subnational actors in peace-making.

 Some Notable Publications